kiinging/Industrial-Automated-Systems-Lab/README.md

 At the end of the lab, students will **successfully implement a PID controller in their PLC** and understand its application in an industrial process.

-## 📂 Repository Structure
-Industrial_Automation_Labs/ │── README.md # Overview of the project and lab structure │── Lab_Sheets/ # Markdown files for each lab │── PLC_Code/ # Siemens & Omron PLC programs │── RaspberryPi_Code/ # Python scripts for MAX31855 and PyModbus │── Docs/ # Additional setup guides and troubleshooting
+The following structure organizes the repository for easy navigation:

+- **Industrial_Automation_Labs/**
+  - 📄 `README.md` → Overview of the project and lab structure
+  - 📂 `Lab_Sheets/` → Markdown files for each lab
+  - 📂 `PLC_Code/` → Siemens & Omron PLC programs
+  - 📂 `RaspberryPi_Code/` → Python scripts for MAX31855 and PyModbus
+  - 📂 `Docs/` → Additional setup guides and troubleshooting